top of page

 Essential Safety Gear

-• Safety Goggles: Protect your eyes from flying debris and dust.
+• Safety Goggles: Protect eyes from debris and dust.

-• Dust Masks: Ensure you don’t inhale harmful sawdust or fumes.
-This is especially essential when sanding or cutting.
+• Dust Masks: Prevent inhaling harmful sawdust or fumes.

 Safe Tool Practices